 Upgrading our thought health means we align our thoughts with experiencing life AS IT IS, not using the old software of the past.
 It means we are deliberate in overwriting unconscious thought patterns that have been the operating system of our lives.

 People are gradually waking up to the idea that we are not our thoughts; there is us, and there are the thoughts we think.
 In recent years, I have ‘woken-up’ personally i.e. I have begun to see the world with a different level of conscious awareness.

 It’s what makes the best novels great, the most captivating movies sell-out, the scenario in which the main character must pay the unthinkable cost for what they most desire.
-You read or watch, hoping they don’t choose the option that means if the same were true for you in your current situation (the one you’re watching through the lens of) you’d be screwed.
+You lean in, hoping they don’t choose the option that means if the same were true for you in your current situation you’d be screwed.

-Have you ever thought about how many things need to be ‘just so’ in order for you to feel you’re having a good day?
-If you did would you have a long list, or would it be just a few things?
-Granted, expectations would vary depending on the day but taking your average kind-of-day into account, what needs to be in play whereby your … Read More What does it take for you to feel OK with the world?
+Have you ever considered how many things need to be ‘just so’ in order for you to feel you’re having a good day?
+Is it you have a long list, or does it not really take that much?